Exploring muonphilic dark matter with the $Z_2$-even mediator at muon colliders: Introduction

 In muonphilic DM models, DM couples exclusively to muons via a mediator, such as a dark photon or scalar boson, making it challenging to probe at conventional colliders like the Large Hadron Collider (LHC) and Large Electron-Positron Collider (LEP) as well as direct detection experiments, which consequently impose weak constraints.
 However, owing to the muon’s mass (approximately $200$ times that of the electron) and its absence from strong interactions, a high-energy muon collider (at the TeV scale) offers superior energy resolution and cleaner backgrounds compared to hadron colliders (e.g., LHC) or electron-positron colliders (e.g., CEPC/FCC-ee)~\cite{MuonCollider:2022xlm,Black:2022cth,Accettura:2023ked}.
 Thus, high-energy muon colliders represent a promising avenue for directly probing muonphilic DM\footnote{While several proposals exist to test DM models relevant to the GCE at colliders (see Ref.~\cite{Alves:2014yha,Berlin:2014tja,Agrawal:2014una,Izaguirre:2014vva,Ipek:2014gua,Cline:2014dwa,Cheung:2014lqa,Carena:2019pwq,Koechler:2025ryv,Hu:2025thq}), to the best of our knowledge, none have explored muonphilic DM models motivated by the GCE in the context of a muon collider, as investigated in this work.}.

-In this work, we investigate the following signal processes at a muon collider: (1) Visible on-shell mediator decays: $\mu^+\mu^-\to\gamma +\text{MED}$, with $\text{MED}\to\mu^+\mu^-$, where MED denotes the mediator; (2) Mono-photon with on-shell mediators: $\mu^+\mu^-\to\gamma +\text{MED}$, with $\text{MED}\to \chi\overline{\chi}$, where the DM particles ($\chi$) yield missing energy and the photon energy distribution exhibits a peak-like structure; (3) Mono-photon with off-shell mediators: $\mu^+\mu^-\to\gamma +\chi\overline{\chi}$, producing photon and missing energy signatures similar to SM backgrounds, thereby complicating signal extraction.
+In this work, we investigate the following signal processes at a muon collider: (1) Visible on-shell mediator decays: $\mu^+\mu^-\to\gamma +\text{MED}$, with $\text{MED}\to\mu^+\mu^-$, where MED denotes the mediator; (2) Mono-photon with on-shell mediators: $\mu^+\mu^-\to\gamma +\text{MED}$, with $\text{MED}\to \chi\overline{\chi}$, where the DM particles ($\chi$) yield missing energy and the photon energy distribution exhibits a peak-like structure; (3) Mono-photon with off-shell mediators: $\mu^+\mu^-\to\gamma +\chi\overline{\chi}$, producing photon and missing energy signatures similar to SM backgrounds, thereby complicating signal extraction; (4) Vector boson fusion production: $\mu^+\mu^-\to\nu_{\mu}\bar{\nu_{\mu}}\mu^+\mu^-\text{MED}$, with $\text{MED}\to\mu^+\mu^-/\chi\overline{\chi}$ .
 Using these search strategies, a muon collider can directly test whether muonphilic DM models resolve the longstanding GCE, precisely measure the DM-muon coupling strength and mediator mass, and complement the limitations of LHC searches and direct detection experiments.
 Combined with astrophysical observations from Fermi-LAT, AMS-02, and others, muon collider searches enable cross-validation of potential DM-induced astrophysical signals.

 The rest of this paper is organized as follows: Sec.~\ref{sec:model} briefly reviews the simplified muonphilic DM models considered and their key parameter space.
-Based on the allowed parameter space of muonphilic DM models, Sec.~\ref{sec:search} proposes three search strategies and provides a state-of-the-art signal-background analysis.
+Based on the allowed parameter space of muonphilic DM models, Sec.~\ref{sec:search} proposes four search strategies and provides a state-of-the-art signal-background analysis.
 The resulting projected exclusion limits for muonphilic DM models at muon colliders are presented and discussed in Sec.~\ref{sec:exclusion}.
 Finally, we conclude in Sec.~\ref{sec:conclusion}.
+Collider constraints from LEP and LHC on muonphilic DM models are discussed in the Appendix~\ref{app:collider_constraints}.